SDK Installation

 [ConsentStack]log messages.
 If you see an initialization success message, you are connected. - Enable debug mode.
 Add

-data-debug="true"to see detailed logs for config loading, region detection, and script blocking activity.
+data-debug="true"to the core script tag to see detailed logs for config loading, region detection, and script blocking activity.

-If the banner does not appear, verify that your data-site-key matches the key shown in your dashboard and that you have published a consent configuration for your site.
+If the banner does not appear, verify that the ?k= site key on both script tags matches the key shown in your dashboard and that you have published a consent configuration for your site.

 What's next